MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/keep-your-account-secure-android.png" alt-text="Screenshot that reminds you to download Authenticator.":::

-1. Open Authenticator on your Android device.
+1. Open Authenticator on your Android device, and tap **Add account**.

-1. When prompted to allow notifications from Authenticator, tap **Allow**.

-1. Open Authenticator, review Microsoft Privacy information, and tap **Accept**.

-1. Choose whether to share app usage data, and tap **Continue**.

-1. Tap **Add account**.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/add-account-android.png" alt-text="Screenshot of how to add your first account to Authenticator on Android.":::